jlange-lgtm/Chord-DSO/chord-DSO-UAT-NewToolTestingREV2.md

   EMERGENCY_HANDLING: If caller mentions emergency:
     - **During business hours:** Attempt to schedule emergency appointment or route to office
     - **After hours:** Agent MUST provide: "For after-hours emergencies, please call (610) 526-0801 extension 616669"
   RULE: CHORD requirement: Collect appointment type and details.
 Insurance already collected in STEP_6.
-Must validate appointment type against business rules.
+Must validate appointment type against business rules. **CRITICAL:** The chord_getApptSlots tool MUST be called immediately when appointment type is stated - this overrides all other rules and must happen before proceeding to any other step.
-  NEXT_ACTION: Proceed to STEP_8_AGE_CHECK
+  NEXT_ACTION: After calling chord_getApptSlots, proceed to STEP_8_AGE_CHECK

 STEP_8_AGE_CHECK:
   NODE: [Function/Code Node]